greenelab/PathCORE-T-analysis/README.md

 ### Step 1: mLab setup
 - Register for an mLab account at mLab.com.
-- Create a free sandbox database (0.5 GB).
+- *Create new*: Create a free sandbox database (0.5 GB).
-- Add a user to the new database that has write-access.
+- Database *Users* tab: Add a user to the new database that has write-access.
 - Create a credentials file (see example-mLab-credentials.yml)

 ### Step 2: Run `setup_pathcore_db.py`

 ### Step 3: Run `cache_pathcore_edge_pages.py`

-### Step 4: Modify the PathCORE-demo-app source
+### Step 4: Modify the PathCORE-demo source code
 NOTE: links will be added here once the repository is public.
-Fork the PathCORE-demo-app repository.
+Fork the PathCORE-demo repository.
 Follow the setup instructions in the repository's README.
 Update the eADAGE, KEGG PAO1-specific text to instead describe your analysis.